wileyyugioh/zotmoov/README.md

 When this is enabled, ZotMoov will automatically move files into a custom subdirectory.
 By default it is `{%c}` which is by item collection.
 [Click here for the formatting options](https://github.com/wileyyugioh/zotmoov/blob/master/docs/WILDCARD_INFO.md)

+### Automatically Delete External Linked Files in the ZotMoov Directory

+When this is enabled, ZotMoov will automatically delete linked files in the ZotMoov Directory.
+Meaning that when you trash/permanently delete a file with this option enabled in Zotero, and it is a linked file in the ZotMoov directory, it will also get deleted on your hard drive.

 ### Allowed File Extensions

 By adding/removing entries to this table via the [+] and [-] buttons, you can choose which types of files ZotMoov will automatically move.
 If the table is empty, then all files will be moved regardless of their file extension.